madhavkarri/-CarND-P8-PIDController/README.md

 #### 3. PID Control

 PID-controller (PID) is a feedback-loop control mechanism.
-PID continuously predicts the current error estimate: difference between the set-point/reference and measured/sensed variables and based on the current error estimate it applies a control correction based on proportional, integral, and derivative components of the total error.
+PID continuously predicts the current error estimate: difference between the set-point/reference and measured/sensed variables, and based on the current error estimate it applies a control correction based on proportional, integral, and derivative components of the total error.

 * Proportional term is a correction term corresponding to current error estimate: difference between reference and sensed variables.
 * Integral term is a correction term associated with the total accumulated error through all the previous time steps.
 Integral term can also be used as a correction factor for inherent bias error within the system.